bartektrail/plant-watering-system/README.md

 ## CHANGE LOG

+### Added Temperature and Moisture sensor DHT21

+Testing new sensor.

 ### Fixed SLEEP_TIME 12.01.2018

 I used int which maximum value is 32767 and it's not enough for 4 hours.